thiippal/AI2D-RST/annotator/README.md

 This directory contains the in-house annotation tool used to create the AI2D-RST dataset.

+Detailed instructions for using the annotator are provided in the [AI2D-RST Annotation Guide](../guide/).

 See the docstrings in each file for instructions on how to use the scripts.
 Alternatively, you can execute a script with the `-h/--help` flag for a description of the required inputs, e.g. `python annotate.py -h`.

 ## Directory structure